JamesENewell/project-2-wdi/readme.md

 ###### What would I do differently

 ###### What additional features would I add
-I will aim to include the ability
+I will aim to include the ability to differentiate between a landlord who can add a pub but not review and a user who will be able to review pubs but not add them themselves